mvolkmann/blog/src/zig.md

 To test for memory leaks, use the `std.testing.allocator` for all memory allocation.
+This allocation can only be used in `test` blocks.

 To run tests in multiple source files, create a new source file that imports all of them